Jadon Sancho turns 20: Dortmund and England star's stats rival Ronaldo

 The same can be said for his goal tally of 14, given he managed 12 in the entirety of 2018-19.

-That improvement can also be seen in his shot conversion rate, which was 10 percent in his first season before improving to 30% and 31% respectively.
+That improvement can also be seen his shot conversion rate, which was 10 per cent in his first season before improving to 30% and 31% respectively.

 In an ideal combination, his accuracy is improving at a time where he is taking more attempts, with Sancho having attempted 45 shots this season in 1,806 minutes, compared to 40 in 2,459 a season ago.